 Gujarati Thali & Gujarati Cuisine

 Gujarati cuisine is from the state of Gujarat.
-Gujarati cuisine varies widely in flavor and taste.
-A mix of sweet, spicy, and salty flavors.
+Gujarati cuisine varies widely in flavour and taste.
+A mix of sweet, spicy, and salty flavours.
 Depending on the region, each adds its unique touch.
-Like the famous Kathiawadi thali,
+Like the famous Kathiawadi thali.

 Even though Gujarat is on the coastline in the West of India, Gujarati food is predominantly Vegetarian.
 Yes Now you have a mix of all, Vegetarian and non-vegetarian, but traditionally Gujarati food is known to be Vegetarian.